vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 Rajanya, ocours in the Rgveda only Puragasakta, 27, 38, 315; does not in Puruṣa sakta, 31.

-employ the word varna, 27; nyasa | Raja Radhakanta Dova, 625n. with verses of, 315; ropeated at Rajasekhara, author of Sakti makta time of bathing, 661-682,
+employ the word varṇa, 27; nyasa | Raja Radhakanta Dova, 625n. with verses of, 315; ropeated at Rajasekhara, author of Sakti makta time of bathing, 661-682,

 vali, an anthology, 367; author of Purupottama, commentator of San- Kāvyamimānsa, 369; author of

-Dyābanirnays of Vallabha, 949n.
+Dyābanirṇays of Vallabha, 949n.
 Karpūramañjarī, 460.133%